 The Mass Solar Loan program provides loans to all residents regardless of income, with loans amounts ranging from $3,000 to $60,000 and terms ranging from 5 to 10 years to homeowners and renters throughout the state.
 To be eligible, a Massachusetts homeowner or renter must have a residential electric rate code, the system must meet minimum technical standards, and it must be built by an approved installer, such as Brightstar Solar.

 Massachusetts did an extensive study of existing solar financing methods to come up with a program that would be more accessible to borrowers with lower incomes and/or credit scores through interest rate buy down and funding of a loan loss reserve.
 As of October 17th, 2016, the Mass Solar Loan program will buy down the annual interest rate paid by solar system owners by 1.5%.
 The interest rate buy down is open to all residents and is not based on income.
 The loan loss reserve incentive can be requested by Commonwealth residents with less than perfect credit.

 The combination of the Mass Solar Loan and Incentive-Based Loan Support with Federal and State Tax credits and Solar Renewable Energy Credits have made Massachusetts the ideal setting to appreciate the economic benefits of a home solar installation.
 Rising electricity costs are also a large factor, with state energy costs rising 25% in the last 5 years.
-To see if you qualify for Income-Based Loan Support and the Mass Solar Loan, please reach out to Brightstar Solar for a free evaluation of your site.
+To see if you qualify for Income-Based Loan Support and the Mass Solar Loan, please reach out to Brightstar Solar for a free evaluation of your home or business.